How do you make a success of an online relationship? Advice is at hand!

 - If your partner was to ask, would you show them what you’re writing?

-- Have you stopped leaving your phone where you're partner could see it?
+- Have you stopped leaving your phone where your partner could see it?

 - Have you changed the security code on your phone?